JenniferOnuora/visualization/02_activities/assignments/assignment_2.md

       ```
       Your answer...

+      Improving the bad plot:

+      To enhance the clarity of the “Global CO₂ Dashboard” several changes are needed.
+First, the dashboard should clearly cite its data source and explain the methodology used, ensuring reproducibility.
+Second, the layout should be simplified, as the current design overwhelms users with too many charts and unclear visuals.

+      Third, more effective graphing approaches can replace the cluttered design.
+A time series line chart with annotations could better show global CO₂ trends over time, helping users see patterns and key changes.
+A bar chart would work well for comparing emissions by country, especially if sorted and color-coded for clarity.
+Finally, the dashboard should be split into interactive tabs or filters to reduce cognitive load and allow users to explore specific aspects without distraction.

+      Improving the good plot:

+      While Lisa Trescott’s “How Common Is Your Birthday?” is a good  example of effective data visualization, a few enhancements could further improve its accessibility and interpretability.
+First, although the radial heat map is visually engaging, its circular layout may challenge viewers unfamiliar with polar graphs.
+Also, adding a brief legend or instructional note on how to read the chart—especially how months and days are arranged would support first-time users and reduce cognitive friction.
+Additionally, alternative graphing methods could offer more conventional options for audiences who prefer linear formats.
+For example, a calendar heat map  could show the same data in a grid layout organized by month and day, allowing for easier scanning and direct comparisons.

       ```
 - Word count should not exceed (as a maximum) 500 words for each visualization (i.e.
 300 words for your good example and 500 for your bad example)